Daniellso000/encryptpython/README.md

 # encryptpython
-Can encrypt anyone .EXE file, if password is wrong, the file will be inaccessible permanently
+Can encrypt any.EXE file, if password is wrong, the file will be inaccessible permanently